xen-project/xen/docs/misc/xen-command-line.markdown

 Monitoring ID(RMID) is used to bind the domain to corresponding shared resource.
 RMID is a hardware-provided layer of abstraction between software and logical processors.

+To use the PSR cache allocation service for a certain domain, a capacity bitmasks(CBM) is used to bind the domain to corresponding shared resource.
+CBM represents cache capacity and indicates the degree of overlap and isolation between domains.
+In hypervisor a Class of Service(COS) ID is allocated for each unique CBM.

 The following resources are available: